How to choose an SEO friendly CMS

 - The ability to manipulate HTML tags within the content

-- Full access to the site’s main navigation and the ability to manipulate and apply code changes to it when necessary
+- Full access to the site’s main navigation and the ability to manage and apply code changes to it when necessary

 - Automated XML site maps

-- The ability to generate breadcrumbs throughout the entire web site, maintaining consistency and different possible paths going to different internal pages without confusing the end user.
+- The ability to generate breadcrumbs throughout the entire web site, maintaining consistency and different possible paths were going to various internal pages without confusing the end user.

 - Avoids using non-search engine friendly features such as flash or frames within navigation or content sections, or anything that would be of use to search engines

-- The system should provide SEO statistics for every page in form of pop-ups next to the page link or any other form that could help replace multiple tools but also save you money and effort among many other reasons.
-Common used statistics include:
+- The system should provide SEO statistics for every page in the form of pop-ups next to the page link or any other form that could help replace multiple tools but also save you money and effort among many different reasons.
+Commonly used statistics include: